I grew up in the Bronx - one of this nation’s great working class communities.

 We ran an entire column reaming out the religious nutjobs who tried to get the Modern Family TV series (below right) cancelled back in 2012, and would be happy to do it "a-fucking-gain" if need be.
 Any time.

-Unlike Obama and DeJesus and those like them, we understand that one reason Faux's hijacking of blue collar communication patterns has been so successful is because liberal elites are so concerned with the trappings of education and intelligence.
+Unlike Obama and DeJesus and those like them, we understand that one reason Faux's hijacking of blue collar communication patterns has been so successful is because liberal elites are obsessed with the trappings of education and intelligence.
 As if they’re one and the same.

 Education is largely memorization in our society now, rather than critical thinking.
 That’s why there are millions of self-described liberal intellectuals who think mixing it up with the sonsabitches on the far right is beneath them.